How to Detect AI-Written Text

 AI detection is harder in 2026 than it was in 2023.
 Models got better at sounding human; humanizer tools proliferated; the cat-and-mouse game has tilted toward the cat.

-Here's an honest breakdown of what works for detecting AI-written text — both tools and techniques you can apply yourself.
+Here's an honest breakdown of what works for detecting AI-written text - Both tools and techniques you can apply yourself, plus the cases where you should refuse to make a call at all.

 Look for the unmistakable AI tells